graalvm/workshops/native-image/containerisation/index.md

 Now we have a native executable of our application that starts really fast!

-Let's shut down te application before we move on.
+Let's shut down the application before we move on.

 ```shell
 # Bring the application into the foreground